Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Probabilistic sensitivity analysis of Athena

-It is also useful to think of the stochastic computer model as a mean function $Y_m(\bx) = \E(\eta(\bx)|\bx)$ and a dispersion function $Y_d(\bx) = \var\{ \eta(\bx)| \bx \}$.
+Performing PSA when the model is stochastic is broadly the same as standard techniques,such as those in \citet{Oakley04}.
+The addition introduced by \citet{Marrel2012} is to think of the seed as an (unobserved) variable which can be incorporated into the functional ANOVA decomposition.
+That is, we should think of $\eta(\bx)$ as a function of $\bx$, the inputs, and $x_\varepsilon$, the seed rather than just the inputs alone.
+The uncertainty $x_\varepsilon$ is then the uncertainty induced by stochasticity.
+It is also useful to think of the stochastic computer model as a mean function $Y_m(\bx) = \E\{\eta(\bx)|\bx\}$ and a dispersion function $Y_d(\bx) = \var\{ \eta(\bx)| \bx \}$.
 Our GP assumptions make higher order moments redundant.
 Then the total uncertainty in the stochastic computer model output is, by the total variance formula,